Menu

 3. All schools: Drop in (no reservation needed).
 Pay 1 sticker upon arrival.

-4. Level 1 Sports play is by reservation only.
-It is "series play" which means you buy a package of say 4 or 6 weekly plays.
+4. Some play at Level 1 Sports play may be "drop in" and other play may be by reservation (aka registration).
+In addition, some reserved-type play may be "series play" which means you buy a package of say 4 weekly plays.
 Reserve and pay online.
 Watch for emails and other announcements regarding the opening of registrations for each series.
 Substitutions are allowed.
 If you have unsubscribed from club emails, you won't see these announcements, so STAY subscribed!

 5. For all our play paid by stickers, our motto is "Pay before you Play" - put your full name and sticker(s) on the sign-in sheet.